-It is the Company’s policy to develop in-house training programmes wherever possible so that they can be tailored specifically to meet the needs of the individuals concerned.
+It is the Company’s corporate social policy to develop in-house training programs wherever possible so that they can be tailored specifically to meet the needs of the individuals concerned.
 In house courses will be reviewed on a regular basis to make sure that they are up to date and relevant.
 Requests for external courses may be granted if there is a genuine need for training, which cannot be satisfied within the Company.

 Employees can request financial support/sponsorship from the business for vocational training and professional development which takes place over a period of months or years; applications are considered from all employees irrespective of service.

 Internal Communications & corporate social responsibility